occivink/mpv-scripts/README.md

+# Foreword

+These scripts are completely independent.
+Some of them work together nicely (e.g. crop.lua and encode.lua) but that's it.
+Just copy whichever scripts you're interested in your `scripts/` directory (see [here](https://mpv.io/manual/master/#lua-scripting) for instructions).

 # Bindings

 None of these scripts come with a default binding.
 Instead, you're encouraged to set your own in `input.conf`.
 As an example, this is the relevant part of mine: